2020 NHL Calder Trophy Odds Tracker

 - Three of the last four winners were at least 20 years of age or older, meaning they were drafted at least one year earlier.

-- No goalies has won the Calder since Steve Mason (Columbus) in 2009.
+- No goalies have won the Calder since Steve Mason (Columbus) in 2009.

 - No team has produced back-to-back Rookies of the Year since the 68-69 Bruins (Bobby Orr & Derek Sanderson).
 The Canucks’ Elias Pettersson won in 2019.
 (Bad news for Quinn Hughes?)